 US Consumers Poised To Capitalize – Residential Solar in 2011

-If you want to look into the future of sustainable in the , look at .
+If you want to look into the future of sustainable energy in the , look at .
 If you want to look into the future of solar power, look at the prices for solar panels.
 If you want to look at the future of solar panels, look to China.

 Generally, most solar manufacturing capacity takes place in China, where low-cost labor allows companies to produce cheaper products.
 Beyond cheap labor, lucrative partnerships with governments in that country allow companies to take out favorable loans from state-run banks, according to a recent New York Times article. [“ Maker Moves Work to China,” Jan.
 14. Online.]
 These conditions have placed China at the epicenter of production, and manufacturing capacity there comprised more than half of global production in 2010.
-US-based analysis firm GTM Research puts China’s share of the US solar panel market at 23 percent in 2010, with that number projected to continue rising, according to the same article.
+US-based energy analysis firm GTM Research puts China’s share of the US solar panel market at 23 percent in 2010, with that number projected to continue rising, according to the same article.

 Back at home, recent developments in solar technology as well as the proliferation of solar companies in states like California, Arizona, Colorado, and New Jersey have put residential solar on the minds of many US homeowners.
-Companies such as San Francisco-based SunRun have led the push for integrating into consumers’ homes, while innovative pricing plans along with government incentives to go green have put formerly prohibitively expensive upgrades within reach for many homeowners.
+Companies such as -based SunRun have led the push for integrating into consumers’ homes, while innovative pricing plans along with government incentives to go green have put formerly prohibitively expensive upgrades within reach for many homeowners.
 IBISWorld estimates the Solar Power Generation industry grew at an annual rate of 6.9% in the five years to 2010 as consumers and businesses generated power from solar.
 Also, developments in solar panel demand overseas are shaping up to reduce the up-front costs of solar installation.

 If the above conditions have you burning to go green, here’s a few things to consider before canceling your utility service.
 Regardless of any hype surrounding the matter, solar affordability ultimately depends on the cost of solar panels, electricity prices and the financing methods available for system purchases.